braiins/braiins-open/stratum-proxy/README.md

 - use V2 submission sequence numbers for batch acknowledgement of valid job solutions
 - improve logging
-- fix application shutdown - proxy refuses to shutdown if there any pending connections and has to be killed
 - resolve all TODO's in the sources